 The flat white is a milk-based espresso drink similar to latte, and cappuccino.
 It is typically served in a smaller cup than a latte and is prepared with a double shot of espresso.

-Almost always prepared with latte art, the flat white is a very popular drink in the third wave movement.
+Almost always prepared with latte art, the flat white is a very popular drink in the third wave coffee movement.

 Origins and History of the Flat White